 The application must be accompanied by the following documents:

-- An "RE form" signed by the applicant;
+- An "RE form" signed by the applicant and the department chair;

 - A "Support for Interdisciplinary Research Groups" form which contains the following sections: